C1LA/Distributed-systems-project/README.md

 5. Server failure simulation

-Here, a batch file (simulate_failure.bat) is used to simulate the failure of server 1.
-Upon failure of the server, a new replica, server 4 is added so that we have N = 3 replicas to help distribute the load.
-The batch file then sends a payload of 1000 request to the 3 replicas and outputs the count of requests per server.
+In this case, server 1 failure is simulated using a batch file called failure.bat.
+In the event that the server fails, a new replica, server 4, is added, giving us a total of N = 3 replicas to aid in load distribution.
+The batch file then returns the number of requests for each server after sending a payload of 1000 requests to each of the three replicas.

-simulate_failure.bat:
+failure.bat:
 ```
 @echo off
 setlocal enabledelayedexpansion